6andrey/learn-salesforce/learning/certifications/salesforce-experience-cloud-consultant/salesforce-experience-cloud-consultant-notes.md

 * External Identity - to deliver identity services.
 User with the external identity license can be upgraded to a community license at any time.
 * Channel Account - B2B sites and portals that calculate their usage based on number of partners instead of inidividual users.

-Each community license can be either:
+Each community license can be either

 - member-based
 - login-based - purhase a number of logins to be used every month.
 Logging in multiple times a day for a user counts as one login.
 Swithcing between sites doesn't comsume extra logins.
 The timeout period for a session is configurable up to max = 24 hrs.

 Users with the `Create and Set Up Experiences` permission automatically have full admin access to `Experience Builder`

 Unauthenticated or guest users who access your Experience Cloud site do not use up any of your external licenses.
 Page views are limited for guest users:
 Enterprise edition - 500,000/month
 Unlimitied edition - 1,000,000/month